 We currently have multiple product candidates in advanced stages of development, and/or under review for approval by the FDA.
-Additionally, we have other exploratory candidates under a collaborative agreement entered into in January 2016 with Albany Molecular Research, Inc. ("AMRI").
-Our advanced product candidates are EP-4104 (dantrolene sodium for exertional heat stroke ("EHS")) ("EP-4104"), EP-5101 (PEMFEXYTM), a pemetrexed injection ready-to-dilute formulation ("EP-5101") and EGL-5385-C-1701 (fulvestrant).
-EP-5101 has been tentatively approved by the FDA.
-EGL-5385-C-1701 and EP-4104, both unapproved, may address unmet medical needs in major specialty markets.
+Our advanced product candidates are EP-4104 (dantrolene sodium for exertional heat stroke ("EHS") and nerve agent exposure) ("EP-4104"), and EGL-5385-C-1701 ("fulvestrant").
+EP-4104 and EGL-5385-C-1701, both unapproved, may address unmet medical needs in major specialty markets.
+Vasopressin is our first to file Abbreviated New Drug Application ("ANDA") that references Endo's Vasostrict[®] indicated to increase blood pressure in adults with vasodilatory shock who remain hypotensive despite fluids and catecholamines.
+Our ANDA submission was accepted for filing by the FDA in March 2018.
+These projects and others noted below have the potential to yield 5 product launches in the next 3 years.

-In 2018, we accomplished the following with respect to our product portfolio:
+In 2019 and in January and February 2020, we accomplished the following with respect to our product portfolio and our development projects: